jmanc3/winbar/README.md

 You can also create and change themes in there.

 ## Environment
-The recommended windows manager to use is Openbox and we make use of the following attoms
+The recommended windows manager to use is Openbox and we make use of the following atoms

 Atom | Reason
 ------------ | -------------